scmishra-cse/scmishra-cse/README.md

 <h2> Hey there!
 I'm Shubham.</h2>

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>
+<h3> 👨🏻‍💻 &nbsp;About Me 🚀</h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science and Engineering at Sarala Birla University.
 - 💼 &nbsp; Working as Frontend Developer.
-- 🌱 &nbsp; Learning more about Algorithms, Cloud and Machine learning.
+- 🌱 &nbsp; Learning more about Web Dev and DevOps.
-- ✍️ &nbsp; Pursuing Android App Development and Web Applications Development as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Web Applications Development as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>